LibreCAD/docs/ref/widgets.rst

     :scale: 100
     :alt: Layer Context Menu

-Right-clicking on a layer opens the context menu and provides equivalent operations to the item mark with an asterix (*).
+Right-clicking on a layer opens a pop-up menu that provides equivalent operations to the item marked with an asterix (*).

-|
-|
-|
-|
 |
 |
 |